tidy-finance/website/docs/20_data.md

 ## Fama-French data

 We start by downloading some famous Fama-French factors [e.g., @Fama1993] and portfolio returns commonly used in empirical asset pricing.
-Fortunately, there is a neat package by [Nelson Areal](https://github.com/nareal/frenchdata/) that allows us to easily access the data: the `frenchdata` package provides functions to download and read data sets from [Prof. Kenneth French finance data library.](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html)\index{Data!Fama-French factors}
+Fortunately, there is a neat package by [Nelson Areal](https://github.com/nareal/frenchdata/) that allows us to easily access the data: the `frenchdata` package provides functions to download and read data sets from [Prof. Kenneth French finance data library](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) [@frenchdata].\index{Data!Fama-French factors}

 ```r